-A Ford Fellow may need to request a "leave of absence" from the Fellowship for personal or family medical events which prevent the Fellow from pursuing their program of study.
+A Ford Fellow may need to request a "leave of absence" from the Fellowship for personal or family medical events that prevent the Fellow from pursuing their program of study.
 During an approved leave of absence, and at the request of the Fellow, the fellowship stipend may be continued for a period of up to six weeks from the beginning of the medical event.
 For any additional time required away from the fellowship, stipend payments will be suspended until the Fellow is able to resume their program of study.
 Fellows requesting a paid or unpaid leave of absence must contact FordAwards@nas.edu.
 Reinstatement or continuation of stipend payments after the leave period concludes is contingent upon the Fellow providing documentation of enrollment in their Ph.D. or Sc.D. program to the Fellowships Office.

 No health insurance is provided through the fellowship grant.

 A Ford Foundation Fellowship award is considered income from a non-compensatory fellowship or scholarship.
 The Fellowships Office is not required to report payments on IRS Form W-2 or 1099-MISC and will not send Fellows an official tax form.
 Fellows should contact a tax professional or a local Internal Revenue Service office to determine their individual tax liability.